KshitijBhat/kshitijbhat.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a first year MS student at the Robotics Institute at Carnegie Mellon University.
+I'm a first-year MS student in Robotic Systems Development at the Robotics Institute, Carnegie Mellon University.

-I can be reached at kmadhavb[at]cs[dot]cmu[dot]edu.
+I can be reached at kmadhavb@cs.cmu.edu

 {style="text-align: justify;"}